alianza/portfolio/static/markdown/pokedexvue.md

 ![homepage](../projects/pokedexvue/pokedexvue.png)

 As you know by now I like to experiment with the [*PokéApi*](https://pokeapi.co/).
-This project is the third Pokémon related application I have built.
+This project is the second Pokémon related application I have built.
-This time built using the [*ReactJS*](https://reactjs.org/) web framework.
-This was my first ever *ReactJS* application I have created.
+This time built using the [*VueJS*](https://vuejs.org/) web framework.
+This was my first ever *VueJS* application I have created.
 I have developed the application by myself over the span of a few days.
 After that I kept tweaking and adding some more features to it off and on for a couple more months.
-The goal of this project was to teach myself the workings of the *ReactJS* framework.
+The goal of this project was to teach myself the workings of the *VueJS* framework.

 ---